smout74/csv2xlsx/README.md

 # csv2xlsx
-convert a csv to the xlsx format
+converts a csv to the xlsx format